Zarbuz/FileToVox/README.md

 - [INPUT] refer to a input filepath (mandatory)
 - [OUTPUT] refer to the destination path (mandatory)

+# Installation

+Go to the [release](https://github.com/Zarbuz/SchematicToVox/releases) page and download the lastest version of FileToVox.
+Be sure to download the binary and not the source code.

+**You need to install the .NET Core Runtime Library : https://dotnet.microsoft.com/download/dotnet-core/current/runtime** Then extract the content of the zip file in the folder of your choice.

 ## MacOS or Linux

+You should install .NET Core Runtime : https://docs.microsoft.com/en-us/dotnet/core/install/macos

 If you have an error like 'Unable to load DLL 'libgdiplus', try this command : `brew install mono-libgdiplus`